Aymen004/on-the-fly-nvs-moge/README.md

 ## Innovation: Bootstrap‑free On‑the‑fly 3DGS from a Single Image (MoGE‑init)

-Elevator pitch — We remove the fragile geometric bootstrap in On‑the‑fly 3DGS and replace it with a robust, single‑image generative initialization using MoGE‑2.
+ We remove the fragile geometric bootstrap in On‑the‑fly 3DGS and replace it with a robust, single‑image generative initialization using MoGE‑2.
 The rest of the incremental pipeline stays intact.
 Result: faster starts and higher quality with a minimal, plug‑in‑place change.

 Key outcomes (Apartment 1):
 - −6.3% total time (375.46s → 351.66s)